Bee Branch Creek: Early history

 The Couler Creek saw many floods, inhibiting growth in the city in the 19th century.
 In 1877, a plan to alter the course of the Bee Branch north to the Little Maquoketa River was made.
 After a flood in 1878, opinion was swayed into directing the Bee Branch into the Little Maquoketa.
-The year 1885 saw the Dubuque and Northwestern Railroad acquire right of way along Elm street and the Bee Branch causing an increase of development.
+In 1885, the Dubuque and Northwestern Railroad acquired right of way along Elm Street and the Bee Branch, leading to an increase of development.
+Residential development also increased in the Couler Valley as sewers and streetcars were put in.
+In June 1892, a flood affected much of eastern Iowa; the areas along the Couler Creek were described as the worst affected by the Quad-City Times.
+Another flood in March 1894 brought more calls for the northward diversion.
+A petition was prepared and, at the time, it was expected to pass unanimously.

 The chosen idea in the end was putting the creek through a sewer.
 An advantage of the storm sewer would allow for Elm Street to be expanded.
 In late 1898, the city council hired J. H. Blake to plan out the sewer.
 The Chicago, Milwaukee & St. Paul Railway aided in the construction of the sewer as their yards straddled the creek.
 In 1902, the Chicago Great Western Railway attempted to impede the construction of the sewer, requesting a heavier sewer system under its tracks.
 Due to the franchise being up for the renewal, the attempt from the railway failed.
 An ordinance was made and was finalized, putting the sewer under Elm Street, allowing for the railroads second line, and pledged the city to build the line further north.
 The railroad would build the Elm Street Sewer and the pledged work would be finished by the latter part of 1905.

 The sewer was critically acclaimed by the Dubuque Enterprise newspaper due to a sewer allowing for the north to be developed as the Bee Branch had blocked off the north end of the city.
 The upstream portions remained open until 1915 and some parts of the creek were not closed until 1920.
 By the mid 20th century, the creek was seen as insignificant.